anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This configuration/discovery is specified here as step 1.
 Alternatively, in case of automated discovery it can also happen on-demand in step 4, at the moment that the Join Proxy has data to send to the Registrar.
-For step 1, it is out of scope how a Join Proxy selects a Registrar when it discovers two or more.
+For step 1 using discovery, it is out of scope how a Join Proxy selects a Registrar when it discovers two or more.
 That is the subject of future work.
+For the present specification, this selection is up to the implementation.

 ## Forming 6LoWPAN Mesh Networks with cBRSKI